 By the second week, I was back to wearing whatever shoes I wanted!
 Now I’m a believer in the benefits of comfrey.

 Comfrey clearly has many benefits and has earned a place in my natural remedy cabinet.
 Here are some of the best ways to use comfrey:

-- Poultice for bone breaks & ankle sprains or muscle and joint pain – A poultice is a paste made from herbs (and sometimes clays or other ingredients) that is put directly on the skin and covered with cloth.
+- As a poultice for bone breaks and ankle sprains, or muscle and joint pain.
+(A poultice is a paste made from herbs (and sometimes clays or other ingredients) that is put directly on the skin and covered with cloth.)
 This is the safest way to use herbs on the skin and is what I used on my broken toe.

 - Ointment or healing salve for topical wound dressing – I use healing salves or liniments for wounds to keep them clean and help them close faster.